engson/kyb/README.md

 root@curl:/ nslookup my-ngnix
 ```

+### Volumes

+Storage.
+Pods access storage by using the claim as a Volume.

+__Emptydir__ is an empty directory either in RAM or on disk (SSH/HDD).
+Not persistent, as data from the _epmtyDir_ is deleted.

+__hostPath__ is a volume that mounts a file or directory from the host node's filesystem into your Pod.
+Essentially a Non-empty __EmptyDir__.

+__nfs__ is a volume that allows an existing NFS (Network File System) share to be mounted into your Pod.
+Nfs volues are preserved and can be used my multiple pods.

+#### Provisioning

+__PersistentVolume__ refers to static storage.
+__StorageClass__ refers to dynamic storage.

+__Static__ is a number of __PersistentVolumes__, that carry the detail of the real storage which is available for use bh the cluster user.
+They exist in the Kube API and are availible for consumption.

+When none of the static PVs matches a user's PersistentVolumeClaim, the cluster  may try to __dynamically__ provision a volume specially for the PVC, based on _StorageClasses_.
+The PVC must request a specific class the administrator have created beforehand.

+#### PersistentVolumeClaim

+__persistentVolumeClaim__ is used to mount a __PersistentVolume__ into a Pod.
+Will connect to _PersistentVolume_ if __StorageClassName__ is not provided, else go to __StorageClass__.
+A controller in PVC watches for new PVCs, when it finds match, it will _bind_ them together, _binds_ are exclusive, meaning cannot bind 2 pvc to the same pv.
+A __StorageClass__ provides a way for administrators to describe the "classes" of storage they offer. __Foundation__ of dynamic provisioning.

+__PersistentVolume__ are a way for users to "claim" durable storage (such as a GCE PersistentDisk or an iSCSI volume) without knowing the details of the particular cloud enviroment.

+__PersistentVolumeRecycle__ Rescycle, Delete

+__Selecter__ filter out wich PV to use from the PVC.

 ## Postgres

 `\l` List tables
 `\c collection` Use collection.
 `select * from collection`: Get all data records in collection.

+### Cluster

+Set of node machines running containerized applications.